-Participation by members of the Board of Directors will be from remote locations.
+Participation by members of the Committee will be from remote locations.
 Public access and participation will only be available telephonically/electronically.

 To virtually attend the meeting and to be able to view any presentations or additional materials provided at the meeting, please join online via Webex using the link and information below: